This article was last updated Sept. 16, 2022.

 Any changes you make during AEP will be effective on Jan.
 1 of the following year.

-5 questions to ask yourself when choosing a plan during AEP
+5 questions to ask during Annual Enrollment Period

 Choosing a plan during AEP is an important decision.
 After all, having Medicare coverage that works for you not only saves you money, it gives you peace of mind so you can enjoy your retirement years.